Football: Tottenham to make late call on Kane for Champions League final

 Asked in a press conference on Friday if Kane would play, Pochettino said: "I don't know.
 We have one training session left and then we are ready to decide."

-If Pochettino picks Kane, it would deliver a significant boost to Spurs but they have survived without him, with Lucas Moura taking Spurs ot Madrid with an incredible second-leg hat-trick that knocked out Ajax in the semis.
+If Pochettino picks Kane, it would deliver a significant boost to Spurs but they have survived without him, after Lucas Moura scored an incredible second-leg hat-trick to knock out Ajax in the semis.

 "It is not going to be easy to take a decision tomorrow," Pochettino said.